-SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 2011, 2013 and 2015 Reading Assessments.
+SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), various years, 2011-2017 Reading Assessments.

 Gender

 Information on student gender is reported by the student's school when rosters of the students eligible to be assessed are submitted to NAEP.